I have an Ameritrade account and the other day upon signing out I was shown an ad for the “TD Ameritrade Client Rewards credit card.”

 That could save you a lot of money and maybe even make up for the lower cash back rate, assuming you travel internationally a lot.

-That’s my one gripe with the Fidelity Amex, though I have other cards I can use that don’t charge foreign exchange fees.
+That’s my one gripe with the Fidelity Visa, though I have other cards I can use that don’t charge foreign exchange fees.

-Lastly, the Ameritrade card doesn’t charge an annual fee, another plus for those who want a card they can keep year after year.
+Fortunately, the Ameritrade credit card doesn’t charge an annual fee, another plus for those who want a card they can keep year after year.

 But again, with several 2% cash back credit cards available, it begs the question why you’d choose this one.

-It’s certainly not a bad credit card, it’s just that there are better options out there.
+It’s certainly not a bad credit card, it’s just that there are better options out there other than the TD credit card, so be sure to take the time to comparison shop.

 (photo: Josh Plueger)